EvelinLimeira/kill_chain_ids_eval_sbseg2026/README.md

 grounded assessment protocols.

-This repository contains the source code, configurations, reference results, and documentation associated with the SBSeg 2026 paper.
+This repository contains the source code, configurations, reference results, and documentation associated with the SBSeg 2026 accepted paper.
 The camera-ready manuscript is available at [`manuscript/27104_Camera-ready_SeyJ88S.pdf`](manuscript/27104_Camera-ready_SeyJ88S.pdf).